You can manage the following administrative tasks for your Dynamics organisation by going to Settings > Email Accounts from the main menu bar:

 UnSubscribers: are removed from the marketing list and create a list of suppression records against the contact/lead and marketing list

-CrmMetadata: Update the CRM-defined fields for contacts, leads, and accounts.
+CrmMetadata: Update the defined CRM fields for contacts, leads, and accounts so they are available for mapping.

 Forms: Synchronises surveys and forms data from dotmailer to Dynamics.